redrum-llik/TeamCity-Terraform-Plugin/README.md

 ## Prefixed parameters

-Any system build parameter which starts with `system.terraform.` prefix will be exported into a temporary JSON file which will be supplied as `-var-file` value which should allow to easily pass TeamCity parameters into the playbook context, even if it is defined in the file.
+Any system build parameter which starts with `system.terraform.` prefix will be exported into a temporary JSON file which will be supplied as `-var-file` value which should allow to easily pass TeamCity parameters into the execution context.